 After 3.5km, we’re at Maitland Bay (I’m doing this walk with my father).
 The track descends steeply down to the eastern end of the the beach.

 A sheltered bay, Maitland Bay is one of the most picturesque beaches around Sydney.
 It’s often mentioned as one of the top “secret” beaches in NSW (eg. Australian Traveller’s “21 Secret Beaches in Sydney and NSW“).
-If you have time, it’s a nice spot for lunch or a swim, with many shaded areas along the middle of the beach.
-It’s never busy, although every year there’s a few more people on the beach… If you go mid-week you’ll probably have the beach to yourself (we saw two other people on a Thursday).
+If you have time, it’s a nice spot for lunch or a swim, with many shaded areas along the middle as well as both ends of the beach.
+It’s never busy, although every year there seems to be a few more people on the beach… If you go mid-week you’ll probably have the beach to yourself (we saw two other people on a Thursday).

 The beach is named after the SS Maitland (having previously been called Boat Harbour), a paddle steamer which ran aground and sank in 1898, killing 27 people.
 The remains of the boat can be seen at low tide, just off the rocks at Bouddi Point.